D-arko/Jammming/README.md

 Spotify API is React web application that uses Spotify API.
-It can be used to search Spotify library and add songs to personal playlists Spotify accounts.
+It can be used to search Spotify library and add songs to playlists on personal Spotify accounts.